ruehlef/ribbon/README.md

 We describe the installation progress at two levels:

-A: I can't be bothered: Use that if you just want to try the code on some knot (given in terms of a PD code) and you are not familiar/ comfortable with using the terminal
+A: I cannot be bothered: Use that if you just want to try the code on some knot (given in terms of a PD code) and you are not familiar/ comfortable with using the terminal

 B: Standard: Use this if you want to know a bit more background on what the code can do and what you are actually installing

-### A: I can't be bothered
+### A: I cannot be bothered
 1. You will need to open a terminal.
 On Mac, press command and space simultaneously, type terminal, and hit enter.
 On Linux, press Ctrl + Alt + T.

 2.a.
 If you want to use python, enter ```python3 --version``` and press enter.
 If the output is not ```Python 3.8``` or similar, ask someone to install python 3.8 for you.